GoogleCloudPlatform/cloud-hackathons/hacks/httf-data/solutions.md

     --grant-permission \
     --wait
 ```

-> **Note**
-> When the command runs, it first emits an error indicating that the connection is not found.
-This error can be ignored as the configuration also contains connection information that is used to create that connection.

 Running the pipeline from the UI should be straight-forward, just make sure to stick to the default parameters.
 See below for the alternative CLI command to run it.